sqlparser/sqlflow_public/api/python/advanced/readme.md

 - **path_to_config_file**

-This can be a single SQL file, a zip file including multiple SQL files, or a directory including lots of SQL files.
+This can be a single SQL file, a zip file including multiple SQL files, or a directory including lots of SQL files. note: Multiple files cannot be entered consecutively.
+If multiple files exist, please set them as directories.

 - **server**